 Patrick: And inflation’s at what?
 Around 5%, 4.5%?

 Al: Yeah.
 That’s what’s got us worried a little bit.
 With inflation up, the feds have talked about raising interest rates twice in the next year.
 You know, you got to kind of think about that.
 We talked a little bit, an election year is going to affect that.
 They’re going to try to avoid that as much as they can without letting inflation get out of hand.
 I think realistically.
 I think people need to look at it and say what’s going to happen in the next three to five years based on what you’re seeing.
-And that’s going to be pretty much what your average interest rate is gonna be for that term of that loan.
+And that’s going to be pretty much what your average interest rate is going to be for that term of that loan.

 Patrick: Well, even if it goes up a bit, that’s like a cost of 2%.
 That’s ridiculously cheap capital.